On weakly hyperbolic iterated functions systems: Introduction

-In section \ref{completo} we prove that if $X$ is compact, then the two notions agree.
-Thus, in both (complete and compact) cases we say that an IFS is weakly hyperbolic if definition above is satisfied.
+where the convergence is assumed to be uniform in $\Om$ and locally uniform in $X$.
+In other words, there exists $\eta>0$ such that for all $\eps>0$ there exists $n_{0}=n_{0}(\eps)$ such that if $n\geq n_{0}$ then for all $\sigma\in\Om$ and $x,y$ such that $d(x,y)<\eta.$ \end{definition} In Section~\ref{completo} {we will prove} that if $X$ is compact, then an IFS $w$ is weakly$^*$ hyperbolic if and only if $w$ is weakly hyperbolic.
 We state here results in the complete case.

-Our result concernig the existence of a topological global attractor in the complete case is the following.
+Our result concerning the existence of a topological global attractor in the complete case is the following.

-\begin{maintheorem} Let $w$ be a weakly hyperbolic IFS on the complete metric space $X$ and with a compact parameter space $\Lambda$.
+\begin{maintheorem} Let $w$ be a weakly hyperbolic IFS on a complete metric space $X$ and with a compact parameter space $\Lambda$.
 Assume that $(\mathcal{K}(X),d_H)$ is $\eps$-chainable for every $\eps>0$.
-Then, $\mathcal{F}$ has an attractor $K$ that is also a compact invariant set. \end{maintheorem}
+Then $\mathcal{F}$ has an attractor $K$ that is also a compact invariant set. \end{maintheorem}

-For the definition of an $\eps$-chainable metric space, we refer the reader to section \ref{completo}.
+For the definition of an $\eps$-chainable metric space, we refer the reader to Section~\ref{completo}.
 However, we remark that this theorem can be applied when $X$ is a Banach space or a complete Riemannian manifold.

-Reguarding the existence of attractors from the measure-theoretical viewpoint, we have the following result:
+Regarding the existence of attractors from the measure-theoretical viewpoint, we have the following result: